-Last Updated: 06 January, 2026
+Last Updated: 27 February, 2026

 Since its launch in 2022, the sports betting market in Kansas has been steadily growing into a strong one.
-Currently, six mobile betting apps are available to complement the retail betting offered, and the number of online operators could increase over the coming years.
+Currently, seven mobile betting apps are available to complement the retail betting offered, and the number of online operators could increase over the coming years.

 SPORTSBOOK | 21+.
-Welcome bonus: If your first $5 cash wager wins, you'll get $150 in bonus bets AND 3 months of NBA League Pass subscription.
+Welcome bonus: If your first $5 cash wager wins, you'll get $200 in bonus bets.
 A minimum $5 first deposit is required.
 T&Cs apply.
 Please gamble responsibly.

 SPORTSBOOK | 21+.
-Welcome bonus: Wager $5 and get $200 in bonus bets regardless of the outcome.
+Sign-up bonus: Deposit and wager $5 to get $300 in bonus bets if your bet wins.
 Only for new and first-time customers.
 The reward is paid in increments of $25 bonus bets.
 T&Cs apply.
 Please gamble responsibly.

 SPORTSBOOK | 21+.
 Two bonus options are available to choose from: The first cash bet is refunded up to $1,000 if it loses, OR bet $5 and get $200 in bonus bets.
 Only for new customers.
 Min 1st deposit requirement: $10.
 Further T&Cs apply.
 Please gamble responsibly.